willj-dev/willj-dev.github.io/content/pages/conceptual-fp/introduction.rst

 :caption:`(b) An example of declarative style in PseudoML.`

 Both examples illustrate breaking the problem down into smaller pieces, but that's where the similarities end.
 A loop, for instance, is an imperative construct: "repeatedly execute this block of instructions".
-In functional programming, iterating over a list is generally accomplished by doing something with the head of the list and then recursing through the remainder (as in :pseudoml:`listRemainingTodos`).
+In functional programming, iterating over a list is generally accomplished by doing something with the head of the list and then recursing through the remainder (as in `listRemainingTodos`).
 Pattern matching on function arguments takes the place of if blocks to direct execution.
 These and other quirks of functional programming are all due to the fundamental difference between imperative and declarative styles.

 That takes care of the "what".
 Why do people like functional programming?
 What does it gain over other paradigms?
 As with all things, it comes down to a combination of personal preference and math.